glamrockman99/absoloutepersistance-blocking-script/README.md

 # absoloutepersistance-blocking-script
-so a little while ago i had a computer that was given to me with computrace and made this program to cancel the programs that it uses to cause freezes and it works, i found the program in task sheduler and decided to upload it here (i made a few variants with mistakes so if it dosent work the way it should just let me know but dont be rude)
+so a little while ago i had a computer that was given to me with computrace and made this program to cancel the programs that it uses to cause freezes and it works, i found the program in task sheduler and decided to upload it here (i made a few variants with mistakes so if it dosent work the way it should just let me know but dont be rude) have fun with this and feel free to modify it, if you modify it please tag me and leave a link on this post to the uploaded modification also if anyone asks me to take this program down, good luck because i refuse to do so.